Title IX of the Education Amendments of 1972 is a federal law that prohibits sex discrimination in education.

 Sex discrimination includes sexual harassment and sexual assault.

-WKU Code of Conduct related to Sexual Misconduct
+WKU Code of Conduct related to Sexual Misconduct/Assault

-Sexual Misconduct is non-consensual sexual contact, including but not limited to sexual assault or abuse, rape, acquaintance rape, or sodomy.
+Non-consensual sexual contact, including but not limited to sexual assault or abuse, rape, acquaintance rape, attempted rape, sodomy or unwelcome sexual advances.
 (Please refer to the Sexual Offense Policy in the WKU Student Handbook)

 The Investigation Process